WMXB

-WMXB (1280 AM, "Mix 107.3") is a radio station licensed to Tuscaloosa, Alabama.
+WMXB (1280 AM, "Mix 107.3") is a commercial radio station licensed to Tuscaloosa, Alabama, United States.
 It is owned by Jim Lawson Communications and the broadcast license is held by Lawson of Tuscaloosa, Inc. WMXB airs an urban adult contemporary format.

-By day, WMXB is powered at 5,000 watts.
-But to protect other stations on 1280 AM from interference, WMXB reduces power at night to 500 watts.
 Programming is also heard on FM translator W297BJ at 107.3 MHz in Tuscaloosa.
 It uses its FM dial position in its moniker, "Mix 107.3."